lyrall/lyrall.github.io/docs/piracy/bpl-guide.md

 The common types of zip folders can be indentified by their file extension.
 These are all zip folders, regardless of their different file extensions.
 Their different file extensions are indicative of a specific method of compression used to create the zip folder, each method having seperate origins.

-Common Types of Zip Folder | Source
+Common Types of Zip Folders | Source
 ----------------------|------------
 .zip | Basic format, default on most operating systems .rar | Created by [WinRAR](https://www.rarlab.com/), paid software